TheOdinProject/curriculum/ruby_programming/basic_ruby/pattern_matching.md

 ### Basics

-There are two basic formats for a pattern match in Ruby.
-The first is using the case/in format.
+The basic format for a pattern match is a case statement.
 This is not too different from the case statement you will already be familiar with for matching conditions in Ruby, except now instead of `when` we use `in`.
 If your use case is very basic, you will find there is no difference between using either `in` or `when` as the below example illustrates.

 ~~~ruby
 grade = 'C'